-The most common tests used in evaluating the NMs' genotoxicity include Amest test, Chromosome aberration test, Comet assay, Cytokinesis-blocked, Micronucleus assay, HPRT forward mutation assay, H2AX staining and DNA adduct hydroxyl deoxy guanosine(Jones and Grainger, 2009; Seaton Tranetal., 2009).
+The most common tests used to evaluate the NMs' genotoxicity include Aest test, Chromosome aberration test, Comet assay, Cytokinesis-blocked, Micronucleus assay, HPRT forward mutation assay, H2AX staining and DNA adduct hydroxyl deoxy guanosine (Jones and Grainger, 2009, Seaton Tran et al., 2009).

-Mechanisms of toxicity
+Mechanisms of toxicity of nanocompounds

-While the application of NMs is already developed, mechanisms of their toxicity are not well understood yet.
+While the application of NMs is already developed, mechanisms of their toxicity are not yet well understood.
 However, several investigations have shown that the physicochemical characteristics of the NMs can significantly impact their cellular uptake rate, thereby imposing undesirable physiological effects to the cells.
-Several risks have been identified for exposure of living organisms to NMs, including cell-environment interactions, fate and transport of NMs, agglomeration and mobility in the permeable medium, accumulation (density) and changes in the redox potential(Melanieet al., 2006, Mélanie et al., 2008).
+Several risks have been identified for exposure of living organisms to NMs, including cell-environment interactions, fate and transport of NMs, agglomeration and mobility in the permeable medium, accumulation (density) and changes in the redox potential (Melanie et al., 2006, Mélanie et al., 2008).

-Evidence shows that NMs leave toxic effects on cells and their genetic content through different mechanisms.A summary of the relevant studiesis summarized as following:
+Evidence shows that NMs leave toxic effects on cells and their genetic content through different mechanisms.
+A summary of the relevant studies is summarized as following: